Samaria City, Israel, 868 BC

 In the center of the table, the guards set a roasted leg of mutton and a jar of pickled cucumbers.
 On one end, a wine-filled goatskin beside a tray of fresh bread.
 On the other, baskets of apples, grapes, and figs. A guard invited mourners to the table while he used a broom to shoo away curious goats and chickens.

-Obadiah selected two figs and joined Gera in the inner courtyard, opposite Hodiah and Keren.
+Obadiah selected two figs and joined Gera by the door, opposite Hodiah and Keren.

 Keren cradled a child in her lap, holding the child the same way Yedidah had supported their babies.